TRT Global - Splintered Sudan: Why a parallel government is worse than a deadlocked war

 Sudan's Nyala hosted a ceremony on August 31 that marked what could be an inflection point for the conflict-ravaged nation, triggered by potentially its most damaging political fracture since South Sudan's secession.

-Militia leader Abdelaziz Adam al-Hilu, sworn in as Daglo's deputy, and a 13-member presidential council complete the hierarchy, according to a statement by the new Sudanese Founding Alliance.
+Militia leader Abdelaziz Adam al-Hilu, sworn in as Dagalo's deputy, and a 13-member presidential council complete the hierarchy, according to a statement by the new Sudanese Founding Alliance.

 The timing of the ceremony appeared deliberate and carefully designed to counter events on the rival side.
 Days earlier, the internationally recognised Transitional Sovereignty Council, headed by al-Burhan, had held its first cabinet meeting in Khartoum since the civil war erupted.